There are openings on the board right now, and always on the some of the committees. If you want to apply, please fill out the application form.

 - Watershed Issues (formerly Pipeline)

-Consists of the officers, makes decisions between board meetings, authorized to approve up to $300 in expenditures without full Board approval and to make other decisions as needed, including to appoint members to committees.
+Consists of the officers, chaired by the President.
+Makes decisions between board meetings, and to make other decisions as needed, including to appoint members to committees.
 Meets approximately monthly, usually by teleconference.

 The mission of the WWALS membership committee is to manage membership records with the goal of building and retaining a strong diversified membership.